 The terms safety and security are convertible and often used interchangeably.
 Believe it or not, although they have a subtle difference, they are not interchangeable because of the difference in meaning.
-The primary difference between safety and security is their definition.
+The primary difference between Software Safety Vs Security is their definition.

 The term safety refers to the feeling of being saved or protected from the factors that cause harm.
 On the other hand, the term security suggests protecting individuals, organizations, or even properties against external criminal activities or threats that are likely to induce harm.
 The term focuses on the deliberate external factors that are intended to cause trouble.